On the last zero process with an application in corporate bankruptcy: Main proofs

-Recall that the local time at zero, $L=\{L_t,t\geq 0 \}$, is a continuous process defined in terms of the It\^o--Tanaka formula (see \cite{protter2005} Chapter IV) and its measure $\dd L_t$ is carried by the set $\{s\geq 0: X_{s-}=X_s=0 \}$.\\
+Recall that the local time at the level $a\in \R$, $L^a=\{L_t^a,t\geq 0 \}$, is a continuous process defined in terms of the It\^o--Tanaka formula (see, e.g., Theorem IV.68 in \cite{protter2005} on p.
+216 and \eqref{eq:definitionofLocaltimebtanaka}) and its measure $\dd L_t^a$ is carried by the set $\{s\geq 0: X_{s-}=X_s=a \}$.
+For ease of notation, we denote $L_t=L_t^0$ for every $t\geq 0$, the local time at the level zero.
+In this case (see e.g. Corollary IV.1 in \cite{protter2005} on p.
+219), we have that for any bounded and measurable function $g$,